Durand Cup 2021: Bengaluru FC and Delhi FC march into the knock-outs, Kerala Blasters crash out

 A 1-0 defeat at the hands of Delhi FC at the Kalyani Stadium brought an end to Kerala Blasters' debut Durand Cup campaign.

 Williz Plaza's (53') second half strike made the difference as Delhi booked their spot in the quarter-finals.
-The goal also makes the Trinidadian the top scorer of the tournament with four goals from three games.
+The goal also makes the Trinidadian the top scorer of the ongoin edition of the tournament with four goals from three games.

 Delhi had opened the group stage with a 1-2 loss to Indian Navy and held Bengaluru to a 2-2 draw in their previous encounter.